 Name of child:

 Class group:

 Name of teacher:

 IDENTIFICATION OF RISK

 Describe the foreseeable

 risk.

 Is the risk potential or

 actual?

 List who is (or could be)

 affected by the risk.

 ASSESSMENT OF RISK

 In which situation does

 the risk usually occur?

 How likely it is that the

 risk will arise?

 If the risk arises who is

 likely to be injured or

 hurt?

 What kinds of injuries or

 harm are likely to occur?

 How serious are the

 adverse outcomes?

 Assessment completed by: Signature: Date:

-RISK REDUCTION OPTIONS

 Measures Possible options Benefits Drawbacks

+Proactive

+nterventions to

-Proactive interventions to prevent risk
+prevent risk

-Early interventions to manage risk

-Reactive interventions to respond to adverse outcomes
+arly

+terventions to

+anage risk

+eactive erventions to

+espond to

+dverse

+utcomes
-AGREED BEHAVIOUR MANAGEMENT PLAN & SCHOOL RISK MANAGEMENT STRATEGY

-Focus of measures Measures to be employed Level of risk Proactive interventions to prevent risks Early interventions to manage risks Reactive interventions to respond to adverse outcomes
+AGREED BEHAVIOUR MANAGEMENT PLAN & SCHOOL RISK MANAGEMENT STRATEGY Focus of measures Proactive interventions to prevent risks Early interventions to manage risks Reactive interventions to respond to adverse outcomes